Veruca Salt: 1998–2012: Gordon's departure and reformation

 By 2005, Madla left to enter the restaurant business and Crosley was also dismissed.
 They were replaced in the studio by Solomon Snyder and Michael Miley, respectively.
 Veruca Salt began 2005 by touring Australia, undertaking both headline festival appearances and club shows.
 This session resulted in the Lords of Sounds and Lesser Things (LOSALT).
 The band went on tour with Post, Fitzpatrick, drummer Kellii Scott, and bassist Nicole Fiorentino.
 LOSALT was released independently by the band and included six new songs.
 The EP's title is an extract from Zora Neale Hurston's Their Eyes Were Watching God.
 This lineup then recorded a full-length album, IV, and released it in September 2006 (like Resolver before it, this album was released a month apart from a Nina Gordon solo album).
 The band then went on what would prove to be the last tour of Louise Post's solo incarnation of the band.
-A single, "So Weird", was released to radio at the end of October 2006, but neither the song nor the album did well commercially.
+A single, "So Weird", was released to radio at the end of October 2006, but despite being critically well-received, neither the song nor the album did well commercially.

 In 2007, the band recorded a cover of Neil Young's song "Burned" for a 2007 breast cancer benefit album and then went almost entirely dormant.
 Post took time to have a child while Fiorentino went on to play bass with the Smashing Pumpkins and The Cold and Lovely.
 Kellii Scott returned to his original band, Failure.
 On March 14, 2012, the band announced on their official website that they were on an indefinite hiatus.